Building Emergency Coordinators

 The Building Emergency Coordinator (BEC) program was established to coordinate the emergency preparedness and planning efforts among all Virginia Tech buildings.

-Typically a campus building is occupied by multiple departments, making building-wide communications difficult during normal operations, let alone during an emergency.
-Thus the Building Emergency Coordinator (BEC) program also serves to assist first responders and the Office of Emergency Management by developing a common, building-wide, plan of action for emergencies that threaten life safety.
+Many campus buildings are occupied by multiple departments, making building-wide communications and coordination difficult during normal operations, let alone during an emergency.
+The BEC program serves to assist building occupants, first responders, and Emergency Management by developing a common building-specific plan of action for life safety emergencies and developing a common, building-wide plan of action for emergencies that threaten life safety.

 Building emergency coordinators serve as an extension of Emergency Management in the preparedness, response, and recovery phases of an emergency.
 They not only add value to the building community by serving in this position, but also to the overall university.